N.M. Governor Pulls National Guard From Border, Citing A 'Charade' At Federal Level

 The active-duty service members are being sent to the area to perform duties such as hanging barbed wire and giving logistical support to Customs and Border Protection agents.

 In addition to Lujan Grisham, other leaders along the border have said their communities are safe — and that there is no security emergency involving migrants.
-In its fact-check of Trump's State of the Union speech, NPR's John Burnett and Carrie Kahn relayed these assessments:
+In its fact check of Trump's State of the Union speech, NPR's John Burnett and Carrie Kahn relayed these assessments:

 "As for the 'state of our Southern border,' mayors along the Southwest border consistently say that their communities are among the safest in the nation.
 McAllen, Texas, Mayor Jim Darling asserted that his city is the third safest in Texas, according to FBI crime statistics, and seventh safest in the nation.
 'Send social workers to process the asylum-seekers, not soldiers,' Darling said in a recent call with reporters.
 Eddie Trevino, Cameron County judge in Brownsville, added, 'It is a misconception that the border is insecure.
 There is no Central American invasion.
 This is a manufactured crisis.' "